 Crossovers

-Think of a crossover as the traffic cop of car audio – information coming from a system’s “head unit” (radio) or amplifier is analyzed by an external crossover to ensure frequencies above a fixed point go to the tweeters while those below go to woofers.
+Think of a crossover as the traffic cop of car audio.
+Information coming from a system’s head unit (radio) or amplifier is analyzed by an external crossover to ensure frequencies above a fixed point go to the tweeters while those below go to woofers.
 These little boxes can be tucked away anywhere there is space in the doors or dashboard.

 How Component Speakers Work

-We’ve been touching on this all throughout the aforementioned information in this article, but to really get into the nitty gritty of it all, component speakers separate the drivers in a speaker system and introduce a crossover so each can do their job more efficiently.
-On the flip side of this coin are normal coaxial speakers, which – whether factory-installed or aftermarket in nature – combine the woofer and tweeter into one speaker; while it’s a convenient method to squeeze good sound from a single speaker cutout, the design of the woofer and tweeter are both compromised in this arrangement.
+On the flip side of the coin are normal coaxial speakers, which – whether factory-installed or aftermarket in nature – combine the woofer and tweeter into one speaker.
+While it’s a convenient method to squeeze good sound from a single speaker cutout, the design of the woofer and tweeter are both compromised in this arrangement.

 If you’re looking for throbbing, thumping low end that can be heard – and often felt – by passers-by in the street as you cruise the neighborhood, a subwoofer (and a lot of power behind it) is a must.
+But for most people a set of good component speakers is enough.

 Advantages and Disadvantages of Component Speakers

-The three big advantages of component speakers encompass:
+The three big advantages of component speakers:

-- Better Crossover – Better separate the frequencies > cleaner sound.
+• Better Crossover Better separate the frequencies > cleaner sound.

-- Better Sound Stage/Imaging – By elevating tweeters to the dash, A-pillars or sail panels of your vehicle, the stage is being raised, so to speak, so that music appears to be coming right in front of you rather than behind you or by your knees.
-Ability to adjust your imaging.
+• Better Sound Stage/Imaging By elevating tweeters to the dash, A-pillars or sail panels of your vehicle, the stage is being raised, so to speak, so that music appears to be coming right in front of you rather than behind you or by your knees.

 The major disadvantages of component speakers include:

-- Slightly more involved installation efforts
+• Slightly more involved installation effort

-- You have to find somewhere to mount the crossover
+• You have to find somewhere to mount the crossover

-- If factory speakers don’t have tweeters, you have to drill a hole somewhere in the vehicle’s door to put them in
+• If factory speakers don’t have tweeters, you have to drill a hole somewhere in the vehicle’s door to put them in

 Frequently Asked Questions